Using Your Aid

 Financial Aid Refunds

 Your registration balance and bookstore charges will remain on your account until your funds are transmitted.
 Visit our Dates & Deadlines page to review disbursement dates.
 You will receive a refund of any remaining aid for which you are eligible once your charges have been deducted.
 All financial aid funds, except work-study paychecks, are disbursed through BankMobile.
-The date by which you will receive your funds depends on the BankMobile refund option that you select:
+The date by which you will receive your funds depends on the BankMobile refund preference that you select.
+Visit BankMobile, for more information about your refund choices.with BankMobile.

 Please consult the section below to learn how different types of aid refunds are disbursed.